Best in-ear headphones 2024: top earbuds tried and tested by our experts

 Andy Madden

 I am the Deputy Editor of What Hi-Fi? and a consumer electronics journalist with nearly 20 years of experience writing news, reviews and features.
-I've tested dozens and dozens of in-ear headphones during this time, from wired to wireless models, and across all budgets.
+I've tested well over 100 pairs of headphones as part of the audio reviews team, including wired and wireless models across a range of budgets.
 The comfort and secure fit of in-ear models are paramount when it comes to long-lasting use, while I also ensure I test out the effectiveness of features such as noise-cancelling, call quality and spatial audio in wireless pairs.
 Most of all, the sound quality must befit the price tag – I'm confident the best in-ear headphone picks below will have you tapping along to your favourite tunes at whichever budget and type you're looking for.

 Best wired in-ear headphones overall